elkorn/afronski.github.io/_posts/2016-03-28-writing-custom-modules-for-ansible.md

 ### Requirements

-If you want to write a custom module, you have to be aware of two things.
+If you want to write a custom module, we stated above that you have to be aware of two things.
 Your module code will be executed on the provisioned machine, **so all dependencies which your module requires, have to be there**.
 Second, your module communicates over specific input and output protocols.
 It uses certain syntax for sending input parameters (either sent as a `stdin` or file) and JSON protocol which will be consumed as an output of the module.
 And nothing more - any other, non-JSON compliant output will be treated as an error, and would not be consumed by *Ansible* properly.

 ### Case Study

 We would like to consume *XMLified* status pages and do certain actions based on checked and exposed facts, scraped from aforementioned place.
 Because I like Erlang, I will use that language to implement that module.
 We will do it using `escript`.
 What is it?
 Quoting official documentation:

-<quote class="citation">`escript` provides support for running short Erlang programs without having to compile them first and an easy way to retrieve the command line arguments.</quote>
+<quote class="citation"><code>escript</code> provides support for running short Erlang programs without having to compile them first and an easy way to retrieve the command line arguments.</quote>

 Besides way of executing code, we need to have XML parser and HTTP client - in both cases we will use built-in thins from Erlang library - `xmerl` and `httpc`.